Just take it 🌏

 9

-We change the score to a numeric value using across(), which is used to modify multiple columns
+We change rank and year to numeric values using across(), which is used to modify multiple columns

 Rejoinder: Feeling U2